As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

-We are SO EXCITED to have Jessica Shipman of Beagles and Bargains joining us today with a ridiculously adorable DIY project for dog lovers.
+We are SO EXCITED to have Jessica Shipman of Beagles and Bargains joining us today with a ridiculously adorable DIY craft for dog lovers.
 Who wouldn’t want to get this on Valentine’s Day?
 Make sure you visit Jessica’s blog or visit her on Facebook for more great DIYs, recipes and tips.

 I absolutely adore fresh flowers, but then again so does everyone else around Valentine’s Day.
 For some reason about this time in February, bouquets of roses and other beautiful buds suddenly more than double in cost.